Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

-Let's look at the distribution of `sugar`, conditional on the missingness of `description` column.
+Let's look at the distribution of `sugar`, conditional on the missingness of the `description` column.

 <iframe src="figures/miss_dist_1.html" width=800 height=600 frameBorder=0></iframe>

 Based on the plot above, the orange line represents the distribution of sugar when `description` is not missing, while the blue line represents the distribution of sugar when `description` is missing.
-We can see that these two distributions of sugar, conditional on the missingness of `description`, looks quite difference.
+We can see that these two distributions of sugar, conditional on the missingness of `description`, look quite different.
 To quantify this difference, we decide to use Kolmogorov-Smirnov (K-S) statistic instead of the absolute difference of means.
 Therefore, we will use **K-S statistics** as our test statistics for the permutation test.

-We shuffle the missingness of description 1000 times and get 1000 simulated K-S test statistics of `sugar` column during the permutation test.
+We shuffle the missingness of the `description` 1000 times and get 1000 simulated K-S test statistics of the `sugar` column during the permutation test.
 The permutation result is shown as below.

 <iframe src="figures/miss_perm_1.html" width=800 height=600 frameBorder=0></iframe>

-From the plot above and result of the permutation test, the 0.05% significance level of the simulated statistics is 0.16 and our observed test statistics 0.18, which is greater that the values of the significance level.
+From the plot above and the result of the permutation test, the 0.05% significance level of the simulated statistics is 0.16, and our observed test statistics is 0.18, which is greater than the values of the significance level.
 The p-value is 0.019, which is less than the significance level of 0.05.
 So we **reject the null hypothesis.**

-Thus, we conclude that **the missingness of `descrpition` likely depends on the `sugar` column.**
+Thus, we conclude that **the missingness of `description` likely depends on the `sugar` column.**

 ---

-We hypothesize that the missingness of `description` column does not depend on the `calorie` column, meaning that the distribution of calorie when `description` is missing and the distribution of calorie when `description` is not missing are alike, any difference is due to random chance.
+We hypothesize that the missingness of the `description` column does not depend on the `calorie` column, meaning that the distribution of calories when `description` is missing and the distribution of calories when `description` is not missing are alike, any difference is due to random chance.

 <br>

 Set up:

-**Does the missingness of `description` depend on `minutes` column?**
+**Does the missingness of `description` depend on the `minutes` column?**

 **Null Hypothesis**: the missingness of `description` does not depend on `minutes`.